Unthrottled/spring-webflux/README.md

 Reactive streams are very much like the Java 8 stream API.

-Here are some of the characteristics of reactive steams:
+Here are some of the characteristics of reactive streams:

 - Data as a flow, is manipulated with a rich vocabulary of operators
 - Nothing happens until you subscribe